 In this keyword research tutorial, my goal is to:

-- How to discover and strategically choose keywords to quickly get traffic?
+- How to discover and strategically choose keywords to get traffic quickly?

 Even though what you might have written is very informative, excellent value, and a masterpiece, sooner do you realize that all your hard work in building content has gone to waste.
 Ideally, you want to be found by users, you want to get traffic from search engines, but you are unable to do so because your content is invisible (not ranking)

-You made a crucial mistake and neglected (like many) the step of researching the keyword.
+You made a crucial mistake and neglected (like many) the keyword research step.

 What is keyword research?